meilisearch/meilisearch-js-plugins/README.md

 [Sort by references](https://www.algolia.com/doc/api-reference/widgets/sort-by/js/)

-The `sortBy` widget is used to create multiple sort formulas.
+The `SortBy` widget is used to create multiple sort formulas.
 Allowing a user to change the way hits are sorted.

 - ✅ container: The CSS Selector or HTMLElement to insert the widget into. _required_
 - ✅ items: The list of different sorting possibilities. _required_